A$AP Rocky Talks About Having An Orgy At 13-Years-Old & Claims He’s A ‘Sex Addict’

 A couple of months ago, he released his latest single, “Babushka Boi.”

-A$AP is not only a worldwide famous rap artist.
+A$AP is not only a world-famous rap artist.
 He is also known for his work in fashion and is known to attend many fashion week events.
 He currently is the face of Calvin Klein’s latest ad campaign.

 To stay up to date with A$AP, follow his Instagram account, which boasts more than 11.8 million followers.